-The Society runs a series of lectures on Wednesday evenings in the autumn and winter.
+The Society runs a series of lectures on Wednesday evenings between September and April.
 They’re held at The American University in London, Queen’s Road, Richmond TW10 6JP.
-The lectures frequently tie up with major exhibitions concurrently running in the major galleries in London
+The lectures frequently coincide with exhibitions running in the major London galleries.

 Click here to download our lecture programme for 2018/19

 The lectures start at 8pm and admission is free for members, guests pay £5.
-They are held in the lecture room situated in the basement of the Cyril Taylor Library building which is adjacent to the main building.
+They are held in the lecture room situated in the basement of the Cyril Taylor Library building which is just beyond the main building.

-There is free parking on site, or the 371 bus stops outside the campus.
+There is some free parking on site, and the 371 bus stops outside the campus.